 Most Robusta Coffee is being Combined With Other Robusta Coffee

 There are distinctions; they are not being taken into account (as they are with Arabica).

 By acknowledging Robusta’s differences, you’re making it possible to get something better out of it.

-Some farms are trying to figure out if we can produce a better quality of Robusta.
+Some farms are trying to determine if we can produce a better quality Robusta.

 The answer is yes.
-If you just apply useful farm management techniques and take care of your processing, you will produce a better quality coffee.
+If you apply useful farm management techniques and take care of your processing, you will produce better coffee.

-To answer that question, there’s still a lot more that has to be done with figuring out the potential with Robusta.
+To answer that question, there’s still much more to be done with figuring out the potential with Robusta.